D365 Business Central Configuration Package Challenges – Sales Orders Error

 Author: Terri Schaffer

 She was able to ship and invoice other sales orders without issue.
 However, certain sales orders would error out, regardless of what she did.
-Since this error was in relation to the posted invoice number, we first investigated the numbering series for posted sales invoices.
+Since this error was concerning the posted invoice number, we first investigated the numbering series for posted sales invoices.
 Here is what we found:

-- The invoice number in our error message, was not from the current assigned numbering series
+- The invoice number in our error message was not from the currently assigned numbering series

 - The invoice number in our error message was from a previous numbering series

 - The previous numbering series was one that had been replaced by the current numbering series.

 Great information, but what next?
 After reading a few user questions in the Dynamics 365 User Group site, I found comments referencing the sales header table and specifically the Shipping Number and Posting Number fields.
 I tried accessing these through the user interface but was unable to.
 This is when I turned to my trusty friend: the configuration package!
 Not only does this tool help with integrating master records, but it also helps us access fields that are inaccessible through the front end.